An ileostomy is

 - internal bleeding

-- inability to absorb sufficient nutrients from food
+- an inability to absorb enough nutrients from

 - urinary tract, abdominal, or lung infections